cjweeks/tensorflow-cmake/README.md

 this defaults to `/usr/local` but may be changed to avoid other versions.
 The `<download-dir` argument specifies the directory where Eigen will be download and extracted; this defaults to the current directory.

-To generate the needed CMake files for your project, execute the script as follows: `eigen.sh generate installed [<cmake-dir> <install-dir>]`.
+To generate the needed CMake files for your project, execute the script as follows: `eigen.sh generate installed <tensorflow-root> [<cmake-dir> <install-dir>]`.
 The `generate` command specifies that the required CMake files are to be generated and placed in `<cmake-dir>` (this defaults to the current directory, but generally should your CMake modules directory).
 The optional `<install-dir>` argument specifies the directory Protobuf is installed to.
 This defaults to `/usr/local` and should directly correspond to the install directory specified when installing above.
 Two files will be copied to the specified directory: `FindEigen.cmake` and `Eigen_VERSION.cmake`.
 Add the following to your `CMakeLists.txt`: